Cosmological foundations revisited with Pantheon+: Introduction

+By providing a mathematical closure condition to the Buchert equations, thereby determining how much initial fluctuations can grow from the very early Universe via purely causal processes, the CEP provides an explanation for the spatial isotropy of distant sources in large full sky surveys when averaged on our celestial sphere.
+This contrasts strongly with the standard cosmology in which average spatial isotropy (and homogeneity) are assumed.}

 Among non-FLRW models with backreaction of inhomogeneities, the timescape model is observationally the most well-developed.
-Most significantly, in 16 years since its expansion history was first constrained by \sne\ data \citep{Leith_2007}, the timescape still stands as a viable alternative to \LCDM, offering a foundational explanation for ``dark energy''.
-In addition to being well-supported in early studies of gamma-ray-burst distance indicators \citep{Smale_2011_grb} and ongoing \sne\ analyses \citep{Dam_2017}, constraints have also been derived from the CMB \citep{Nazer_2015} using Planck data \citep{Planck_2013}, and the Baryon Acoustic Oscillation signal has been extracted directly \citep{Heinesen_2019} from Baryon Oscillation Spectroscopic Survey (BOSS) data \citep{Alam_2017}.
+Most significantly, in {17} years since its expansion history was first constrained by \sne\ data \citep{Leith_2008}, the timescape still stands as a viable alternative to \LCDM, offering a foundational explanation for {the expansion history commonly attributed to dark energy}.
+In addition to being well-supported in early studies of gamma-ray-burst distance indicators \citep{Smale_2011_grb} and ongoing \sne\ analyses \citep{Dam_2017}, constraints have also been derived from the CMB \citep{Nazer_2015} using Planck data \citep{Planck_2013}, and the Baryon Acoustic Oscillation signal has been extracted directly \citep{Heinesen_2019} from Baryon Oscillation Spectroscopic Survey (BOSS) data \citep{Alam_2017}. {Most recently, a reanalysis of dimensionless lens/source distance ratios \citep{HarveyHawes_2024} determined from the largest available strong gravitational lensing catalogue \citep{Chen_2019} independently picks out the same value of the free parameter, the void volume fraction.}

+{Void statistics have now been studied for the first time in large cosmological simulations using full general relativity constrained only by the initial matter power spectrum \citep{Williams_2024}.
+The results are quantitatively consistent with the timescape model.
+Specifically, by adapting standard watershed void finders to the {\sc Einstein Toolkit}, \citet{Williams_2024} have identified the signature of emerging spatial curvature common to all phenomenologically realistic backreaction scenarios \citep{Wiltshire_2009_obs,Roukema_2013,Bolejko_2018}.
+Further, the magnitude of the kinetic spatial curvature is consistent with timescape parameters fit to Planck CMB data \citep{Duley_2013}.
+Detailed analysis of voids in the numerical relativity simulations provides direct insights into how the monopole celestial sky average of the kinetic curvature is interpreted as dark energy in the standard cosmology \citep{Wiltshire_2024}.
+This further explains the link to the weak field $N$-body code {\it gevolution} \citep{Adamek_2016}, which operates by defining a renormalised scale factor and a renormalized time coordinate when subtracting a monopole to retain an unperturbed Friedmann metric as the spatial average. }

 Since \lcdm\ has been a good phenomenological fit to independent datasets for two decades, any viable contender to displace the standard cosmology must necessarily produce many results which are very close.
 An early study \citep{Wiltshire_2009_obs} thus concentrated on quantifying the precision needed to distinguish timescape from \LCDM: via the Clarkson-Bassett-Lu (CBL) test \citep{Clarkson_2008}, the $Om(z)$ test \citep{Sahni_2008,Shafieloo_2009}, the Alcock--Paczy\'nski test \citep{Alcock_1979} and the redshift-time drift test \citep{Sandage_1962}.
 Among these observational tests, the CBL test is perhaps the most significant as it yields a test statistic $\Omega\Ns{k}(z)$ of the Friedmann equation: $\Omega\Ns{k}(z)$ is constant with redshift, and highly constrained by the CMB, for any FLRW expansion history whether embedded in an exotic matter model or in a modified gravity model.
 Any non-FLRW expansion history will differ from this.
 Timescape yields differences of $1$--$3$\% in the distance--redshift relation at any finite $z$, leading to large cumulative correlated differences over a long lever arm in the expansion history.
 Timescape was used for independent projections for the Euclid mission in 2014 \citep{Sapone_2014}.
 Consequently, now that Euclid has finally been launched, in the next six years timescape itself will be tested as will any FLRW expansion history, including theories routinely studied by the majority of the community \citep{Di_Valentino_2021}.